hashicorp/packer/website/source/docs/builders/qemu.html.markdown

     source, resize it according to `disk_size` and boot the image.

 -   `disk_interface` (string) - The interface to use for the disk.
-Allowed values include any of "ide," "scsi", "virtio" or "virtio-scsi".
+Allowed values include any of "ide", "scsi", "virtio" or "virtio-scsi".
 Note also that any boot commands or kickstart type scripts must have proper adjustments for resulting device names.
 The Qemu builder uses "virtio" by default.